scottyboy805/dotnow-interpreter/README.md

 - In order for user types to derive from interpreted types defined in external assemblies, a proxy binding must be created ahead of time.
 - Invoking interop methods can be very slow unless a direct call binding is implemented ahead of time.
 - Code stripping can cause issues in builds.
 You can use link.xml or direct call bindings to get around the problem.
+- AOT code for some generic types may not be emitted at build, causing runtime errors.
+For example If 'List`(int)' is not used inside the main project at any time but runtime interpreted code does use this generic type, it will cause a runtime exception stating (correctly) that no AOT code was generated.
+The workarounds for this are nasty hacks at the moment and involve declaring variables for all potential generic combinations ahead or time.

 # Getting Started
 Take a look at the [wiki](https://github.com/scottyboy805/Trivial-CLR/wiki) to get started.

+# Demos
+- Snake: A simple snake game that is dynamically loaded and interpreted on Unity WebGL with IL2CPP backend.
+Demo scripts use arrays, collections, generics, enums and derive from MonoBehaviour.
+Find the demo game [here](https://trivialinteractive.co.uk/products/demo/trivialclr/snake).
+Find the demo project in 'ExampleProjects/SnakeExample' (Game runtime scripts - dynamically loaded) and 'Assets/Examples/Snake' (Loading and setup code).

 # Sponsors
 You can sponsor this project to help it grow